Data-Reply/bwc-streaming-UEBA/README.md

 **Let's start with exploring our Flink tables.**
 **Kafka topics and schemas are always in sync with our Flink cluster**.
 Any topic created in Kafka is visible directly as a table in Flink, and any table created in Flink is visible as a topic in Kafka.
 Effectively, Flink provides a SQL interface on top of Confluent Cloud.

-Following mappings exist:
+The following mappings exist:
 | Kafka          |  Flink   |
 | -------------- | :------: |
 | Environment    | Catalog  |
 | Cluster        | Database |
 | Topic + Schema |  Table   |

-Now, we can try typing **`SHOW TABLES`** command to verify that transactions table exists.
+Now, we can try typing **`SHOW TABLES`** command to verify that the transactions table exists.

 ### 7. Enriched Data with FlinkSQL